Financial Aid Forms

 - No extended eligibility for a 2nd bachelor’s degree – Students classified 5B are restricted by the undergraduate limit of 180 attempted hours, and do not have additional undergraduate eligibility.

-- EdS - 115 attempted hours (includes hours at the MA/MS/MEd level)
+- EdS - 115 attempted hours (includes all attempted graduate and/or professional credits at any level)

 - No longer eligible – Once you have attempted the maximum credits for your graduate degree, you are no longer eligible for financial aid (including federal student loans).